Principles

 Principle 1 - Spend Less Than You Earn

-A gap between your income and expenses is the foundation of financial strength.
+A gap between your income and expenses is the starting line for financial strength.

 If you spend every dime you earn — or more — you are stuck.
 There is no slack in the system to deal with the bumpiness of everyday life, and no resources to design your future.